tlin41390/MusicClassification/README.md

 distribution of actual genres for each K-Means predicted genre.
 Finally, we find the neural network to have significantly worse performance than the Random Forest Classifier, but this could be due to the limited image training set as indicated by the promising training accuracy for the metal genre.
+We see this same result comparing the Random Forest Classifier's trained on three and 30 second feature data, in which the three second data set with roughly 10 times the number of samples leads to significantly higher accuracy.

 Considering future analysis, it would be worthwhile to perform more traditional statistical analysis of the `.csv` feature data using methods such